Sweet Corn & Roasted Potato Salad with Fresh Basil

 1. Heat 2 tablespoons olive oil over medium heat in a wide, lidded skillet or Dutch oven and add onion and a pinch of salt.
 Cook gently without browning, stirring often, until tender and translucent, about 8 minutes.
 Add garlic and cook, stirring, for another minute, until fragrant.

-2. Stir in Romano beans, tomatoes and half the dill.
+2. Stir in the green beans, tomatoes and half the dill.
 Add ½ cup water, bring to a simmer, season with salt and pepper, cover and simmer 20 minutes, until beans are tender.
 Stir in remaining dill and olive oil and simmer another 2 to 3 minutes.
 Taste and adjust seasonings.

 3. Serve hot, warm or room temperature, with feta sprinkled over the top.
 If serving as a main dish, serve over cooked grains such as bulgur, quinoa, polenta or brown rice, or toss with pasta.